Efficient Clustering for Stretched Mixtures: Landscape and Optimality: Introduction

 To get high discriminative power under general conditions, we search for $\bbeta$ that makes $\{ \bbeta^{\top} \bX_i \}_{i=1}^n$ concentrate around the label set $\{ \pm 1 \}$, through the following optimization problem:

-Here $f:\RR \to \RR$ is some function that attains its minimum at $\pm 1$, e.g. $f(x) = (x^2 - 1)^2$.
+Here $f:\RR \to \RR$ attains its minimum at $\pm 1$, e.g. $f(x) = (x^2 - 1)^2$.
 We name this method as ``Clustering via Uncoupled REgression'', or \textsc{CURE} for short.
-Intuitively, one can regard $f$ as a loss that penalizes the discrepancy between the predictions $\{ \bbeta^{\top} \bX_i \}_{i=1}^n$ and the true labels $\{ Y_i \}_{i=1}^n$.
+Here $f$ penalizes the discrepancy between predictions $\{ \bbeta^{\top} \bX_i \}_{i=1}^n$ and labels $\{ Y_i \}_{i=1}^n$.
 In the unsupervised setting, we have no access to the one-to-one correspondence but can still enforce proximity on the distribution level, i.e.

-Here $\delta_x$ is the point mass at $x$.
 A good approximate solution to (\ref{eq:1}) leads to $|\bbeta^{\top} \bX_i| \approx 1$.
 That is, the transformed data form two clusters around $\pm 1 $.
 The symmetry of the mixture distribution automatically ensures balance between the clusters.
 Thus (\ref{eq:1}) is an uncoupled regression problem based on (\ref{eqn-ur-1}).
 Above we focus on the centered case $(\bmu_0 = \mathbf{0})$ merely to illustrate main ideas.
 Our general methodology

 where $\hat\bmu_0 = \frac{1}{n} \sum_{i = 1}^n \bX_i $, deals with arbitrary $\bmu_0$ by incorporating an intercept term $\alpha$.